chen-vv/tcp-over-udp/README.md

 ### Handshake test

 This tests the 3-way handshake protocol by testing the transfer of a file when the receiver is started before the sender and when the sender is started before the receiver.
-It compares both the length of the send and received files as well as their contents.
+It compares both the length of the sent and received files as well as their contents.

 To run the test: